 Amy Duke – Treasurer

 Amy Duke was born and raised in Aurora, Illinois.
 She earned a bachelor’s degree in Political Science from Stanford University.
-Played volleyball professionally in Europe and for the US National Team.
+She played volleyball professionally in Europe and for the US National Team.
 Amy has been working for Earthship Biotecture since 1999 and is currently the business manager of the company.
-She lives in an Earthship in the Greater World Earthship Community that she built with her husband, Tom Duke.
+She lives in an earthship in the Greater World Earthship Community that she built with her husband, Tom Duke.
 They have 2 children.